Pylons/pyramid/docs/narr/views.rst

   header name/value pair, the case of the header name is not significant.

+path_info

+  The value of this attribute represents a regex query for the ``PATH_INFO`` HTTP request header.
+If the regex matches, this predicate will be true.

   .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

 .. _mapping_views_to_urls_using_a_decorator_section: